 Multiscale Dissociation Inventory (MDI)

-The MDI is currently available at no charge to qualified professional researchers, or thesis/dissertation students supervised by a licensed psychologist.
+Until redistributed by PAR, the MDI is available at no charge to qualified professional researchers, or thesis/dissertation students supervised by a licensed psychologist.
 For those who meet this condition, and wish to received the MDI test packet, please email John Briere with a request.
-The MDI is currently not available for clinical use.

 The MDI is a 30-item self-report test of dissociative symptomatology.
 It is fully standardized and normed, and measures six different type of dissociative response.
 The scales of the MDI (with their associated alpha reliabilities in the general population) are: